RGA hires veteran Republican communicator to steer messaging

 The Republican Governors Association (RGA) is bringing on board veteran GOP communications official Jesse Hunt as the organization’s communications director.

 Hunt served as the National Republican Senatorial Committee’s (NRSC) communications director the past two years, overseeing the NRSC’s messaging and communicating strategy during the 2020 cycle.
-He serves as the National Republican Congressional Committee’s national press secretary during the 2018 cycle.
+He served as the National Republican Congressional Committee’s national press secretary during the 2018 cycle.

 38 STATES TO HOLD GUBERNATORIAL ELECTIONS IN 2021 AND 2022: HERE ARE THE RACES TO WATCH